w00mb/stream3r/README.md

-# cuckoldress.club
+# Your Project Name

 ## Overview

-cuckoldress.club is a bespoke, self-contained web application designed for a digital artist and storyteller.
+Your Project Name is a bespoke, self-contained web application designed for a digital artist and storyteller.
 It serves as a personal portfolio and a platform for engaging with an audience, with a strong focus on minimizing third-party dependencies and leveraging the power of SQLite for data storage, analytics, and interactivity.

 The application is built with a simple and robust stack, designed for easy prototyping and future migration to a more performant, Rust and WASM-based architecture.